joncursi/cheddur-whitepaper/whitepaper.md

 * Incentivize users to create and curate the highest-quality cryptocurrency reviews via rewards and network influence.
-* More accurately calculate the overall star rating (and popularity) of each cryptocurrency project by favoring reviews that are deemed to be high quality.
+* More accurately calculate the overall star rating (and popularity) of each cryptocurrency company by favoring reviews that are deemed to be high quality.
 * Minimize the effects of tribalism, astroturfing, review brigading, and other forms of malicious activity.
 * Empower the Cheddur community to be self-policing and self-sustaining.
-* Enable newcomers to the cryptocurrency ecosystem to *earn* their way into the market with little or no downside risk.
+* Enable beginners to *earn* their way into the market with little or no downside risk.

 ## CHDR Tokens (\text{\sout{U}})